ethereum/EIPs/SIPS/sip-53.md

 In order to fix the option prices, users bid to receive options on one or the other side of the market.
 Bids cannot be transferred between wallets, but they can be refunded for a fee.
-At the termination of bidding the basic price of each option is fixed, according to the relative demand on eac and no more bids or refunds are accepted.
+At the termination of bidding the basic price of each option is fixed, according to the relative demand on each and no more bids or refunds are accepted.

 #### 2. Trading